AdobeDocs/aep-mobile-sdkdocs/src/pages/adobe-analytics/tabs/api-reference/send-queued-hits/ios-aep.md

-### sendQueuedHits

-This method forces the library to send all hits in the offline queue, regardless of how many hits are currently queued.
+#### Swift

 <InlineAlert variant="warning" slots="text"/>

 Use caution when manually clearing the queue.
 This operation cannot be reverted.

 **Syntax**